Cuomo set to earn $5M from book on COVID-19 crisis - WTMJ

 ALBANY, N.Y.
 (AP) — New York Gov. Andrew Cuomo disclosed Monday that he was paid a $3.1 million advance to write his COVID-19 leadership book last year and under his publishing contract will make another $2 million on the memoir over the next two years.

+At least 52,987 people have died of COVID-19 in New York, according to data compiled by Johns Hopkins University of Medicine.

-The Democrat had, for months, declined to say how much money he made from writing “American Crisis: Leadership Lessons From the COVID-19 Pandemic.”
+Cuomo, a Democrat, had for months declined to say how much money he made from writing “American Crisis: Leadership Lessons From the COVID-19 Pandemic,” published by Crown Publishing Group, a division of Penguin Random House.
+The book largely recounts the governor’s once-daily press conferences on the COVID-19 pandemic.

-The disclosure of his big payday was made on the day his mandatory financial disclosures were due to a state ethics agency.

-A spokesperson for Cuomo said the governor donated $500,000 of his profits from the book to the United Way of New York State.

-Cuomo spokesperson Richard Azzopardi has repeatedly said that state employees who helped with the book did so on their own time in a “volunteer” capacity.

-Azzopardi said Monday that after taxes and expenses, Cuomo had netted $1.5 million on the book last year.
+Cuomo spokesperson Richard Azzopardi said Monday that after taxes and expenses, Cuomo had netted $1.5 million on the book last year.
+He said Cuomo donated $500,000 of his profits from the book to the United Way of New York State and is putting the rest into a trust for his three daughters.
+Azzopardi didn’t immediately provide a response Monday to a question about what the governor plans to do with the future $2 million in book payments.

-The Democrat has also been criticized by some over his administration’s decision to withhold data on COVID-19 deaths among nursing home patients for several months during the period when the book was being finalized and sold.
+The Democrat has also been criticized by some over his administration’s decision to withhold data on COVID-19 deaths among nursing home patients for months as the book was being finalized and sold.

+Critics say the administration was purposely obscuring the true death toll to boost the governor’s image and mute criticism that Cuomo hadn’t done enough to protect nursing home residents.
+Cuomo often used the smaller death toll to argue that New York lost far fewer nursing home residents than other states, based on a percentage of overall deaths.

 The state’s ethics commission approved Cuomo’s request to write the book last summer, but only if he followed several conditions, including making sure it was written on his own time and not using state property, personnel or other resources for “activities associated with the book.”